 - Continued heroin use despite having persistent or recurrent social or interpersonal problems caused or exacerbated by the effects of alcohol.

 - Recurrent heroin use in situations in which it is physically hazardous.

 - Heroin use is continued despite knowledge of having persistent or recurrent physical or psychological problems likely to have been caused or exacerbated by heroin.

 - Physical or psychological issues that are likely to have been caused or exacerbated by heroin use.

 - High tolerance for heroin use.

 - Withdrawal symptoms experienced without using heroin.

-If you or a loved one’s heroin use meet at least two of these criteria in the past 12 months, then you may be suffering from a substance use disorder requiring treatment.
+If you or a loved one’s heroin use meet at least two of these criteria in the past 12 months, then you may be suffering from a substance use disorder requiring heroin addiction counseling and treatment.